-Influenced by studies of Carl Jung, Wassily Kandinsky and Emanuel Swedenborg, Yana uses her life and art to show how to record an individual pattern.
+Influenced by studies of Carl G. Jung, Hilma af Klint, Lesya Ukrainka and Emanuel Swedenborg, Yana uses her life and art to show how to record an individual pattern.
 Abstract painting emerged as a tool for Yana to communicate her pattern with others.
 Yanskiss is her expression of freedom within a form.

-Working with a vivid color palette, variety of brushes, and multiple mediums, her paintings exemplify an effortless blend of personal style and the collective unconscious represented by mandala, spotted in Yana's signature pieces in the form of a flower.
-Mandala is a symbol of completeness and self-unity.
-Her subliminal focus on mandala serves as a proof that she is integrating personal with collective.
+Working with a vivid color palette, variety of brushes and multiple mediums, her paintings exemplify an effortless blend of personal style and collective archetypes.

 Yana has worked closely with international brands such as Marimekko and GAP, organizing in-store painting pop-up events to promote Yanskiss.

-She has also been commissioned to paint a personal protest piece for CEO and Founder of the Charles H. Wright Museum of African American History, Juanita Moore.
-Yana’s painted dress was worn by Ms. Moore during the 2017 Wearable Art Gala in Los Angeles and was also exhibited in the Charles H. Wright Museum during Say It Loud: Art, History, Rebellion exhibit in Detroit.
+She has been commissioned to paint a personal protest piece for CEO and Founder of the Charles H. Wright Museum of African American History Juanita Moore.
+Yana’s painted dress was worn by Ms. Moore during the Wearable Art Gala in Los Angeles and was also exhibited in the Charles H. Wright Museum during Say It Loud: Art, History, Rebellion exhibit in Detroit.

-She has also had her work collected by private patrons.
+Yana also has her work collected by private patrons globally.